bootprint/bootprint/doc/api.md

 **Params**

-- jsonFile `string` - path the a file containing the data to pass into the template
+- jsonFile `string` - path the a file containing the data to pass into the template, if the file starts with `http://` or `https://` it is assumed to be a URL and the data is downloaded.
+If the parameter is an object, it is assumed to be the data itself and it is used directly as input for Handlebars.
 - targetDir `string` - path to a directory where the HTML and CSS file should be created

 **Returns**: [Bootprint](#Bootprint) - a Bootprint-instance